suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 with one MOQT group per MLS epoch and objectId 0 carries the MLS Commit message.

-# Epoch Counter Service {#epoch-svc}
+# Counter Service {#ctr-svc}

 A counter service tracks a collection of counters with unique identifiers.
-In an MLS context, the counter value is equal to the MLS epoch, and the counter identifier is the MLS group identifier/MLS group name.
+In an MLS context, the counter value is equal to the MLS epoch when performing MLS group commit operations (see {{commits_welcome}} and an incrementing counter value for processing MLS Group Join operations {{join-group}}, and the counter identifier is the MLS group identifier/MLS group name.

 Before a counter can be incremented, it must be locked.
 As part of the lock